brainhackorg/bhg-event-materials/docs/successful_brainhack_guideline.md

 `bhg19-boston` for a local event in Boston, MA, USA).
 2. Invite interested candidates.
-3. Make all announcements/updates simultaneously with the other social media/ coding social media and communication channels (Twitter, GitHub, website).
+3. Make all announcements/updates simultaneously with the other social media/ coding social media and communication channels (i.e. website, Mattermost, Twitter, GitHub, YouTube, Instagram, etc.).

 After projects are pitched, you should encourage teams to open their own Mattermost channel for efficient and sustainable communication during and also